TagsRocks/Chair-Scape/README.md

-A 3D WebGL game I've been adding to every now and then for the past few months
+A 3D WebGL game I used to experiment and learn 3d programming and basic real-time networking with javascript + nodejs express/websockets.

 Uses Three.js, Node.js + sockets.io

-Play: http://82.199.155.77:3000 (enter random info for user/pass)

-Middle mouse to spin camera